You can find out how to apply for a patent and what the procedure is on our website.

 Perhaps you want to extend protection for your invention to other countries.
 When an application to the European Patent Office (EPO) is submitted and processed, the invention is examined for novelty — and will be rejected if it doesn’t meet the requirement.

-We recommend strongly that you determine the novelty of your invention first.
-If you have applied for a patent, you can have us conduct a Prior Art Search for Swiss Patent Application.
-Novelty is also examined for in the European and PCT procedures.
+We strongly recommend that you determine the novelty of your invention first.
+If you have applied for a patent, you can have us conduct a Prior Art Search for a Swiss Patent Application.
+Novelty is examined in the European and PCT procedures.

-- The material examination for a patent application usually takes place 3-4 years after the application has been filed.
-In the meantime, i.e., 18 months after the filing date (or, if applicable, the priority date), the patent application is electronically published at www.swissreg.ch.
-If any weaknesses have been discovered in the patent application, you must rectify them (e.g., revise the technical claims) without, however, going beyond the content of the original documents submitted.
+- The material examination of a patent application usually takes place 3-4 years after the application has been filed.
+In the meantime, i.e. 18 months after the filing date (or, if applicable, the priority date), the patent application is published electronically on www.swissreg.ch.
+If any weaknesses have been discovered in the patent application, you must rectify them (e.g. revise the technical claims) without, however, going beyond the content of the original documents submitted.
 If all deficiencies have been corrected, the patent is granted.

 - We recommend that you draw up the technical specifications with a patent attorney.
 Prepare the patent claims very carefully because these define exactly what will be protected and what not (scope of protection).